-Detective Sergeant George Campbell, from the Wellington Police clandestine laboratory team, said while there were probably less labs now, those remaining were bigger, mobile and more organised.
+Detective Sergeant George Campbell, from the national police clandestine laboratory team, said while there were probably less labs now, those remaining were bigger, mobile and more organised.

 "People are getting a bit more crafty, as opposed to what they were 10 years ago."